tamershahin/grails-redis-flexible-cache/README.md

 ### RedisFlexibleCachingService Bean ###

-    def redisFlexibleCachingService
+    def redisFlexibleCacheService

-The `redisFlexibleCachingService` has 2 methods:
+The `redisFlexibleCacheService` has 2 methods:
-`doCache` for store/retrieve object from the cache using a given key.
+`doCache`: stores/retrieves an object from the cache using a given key.
-`evictCache` for evict a key and his value from the cache.
+`evictCache` evicts a key and its value from the cache.

-Is a standard service bean that can be inject and used in controller, services, ecc.
+This service is a standard Spring bean that can be injected and used in controllers, services, etc.

-example:
+Example:

-    redisFlexibleCachingService.doCache(keys, groups, ttls, reattachs, {
+    redisFlexibleCachingService.doCache(key, group, ttl, reattach, {
         return somethingToCache
     })

 ### Controllers/Services dynamic method ###

-At application startup/reaload each Grails controllers and services has injected the two methods provided from redisFlexibleCachingService:
+At application startup/reaload each Grails controller and service gets injected the two methods provided from redisFlexibleCachingService withe the followeing names:
 `cache` and `evictCache`.

 Here is an example of usage:

     def index(){

-      //params validation, ecc...
+      // params validation, etc...

       def res = cache group: 'longLasting', key: "key:1", reAttachToSession: true, {
                   def bookList = // long lasting algortitm that gives back Domain Classes def calculated = // long lasting algoritm that gives back Integer